kosher9/Compose-Round-CheckBox/README.md

 }
 ```

-To use the Compose-Round-CheckBox in your Composable, here is a quick example:
+To use the Compose-Round-CheckBox inside your Composable, here is a quick example:
 ```
 var roundCheckBoxState by remember { mutableStateOf(false) }
 RoundCheckBox(